cilium/cilium/Documentation/observability/metrics.rst

 Cluster Mesh API Server Metrics
 ===============================

-Cluster Mesh API Server metrics provide insights into both the state of the ``clustermesh-apiserver`` process and the sidecar etcd instance.
+Cluster Mesh API Server metrics provide insights into the state of the ``clustermesh-apiserver`` process, the ``kvstoremesh`` process (if enabled), and the sidecar etcd instance.
 Cluster Mesh API Server metrics are exported under the ``cilium_clustermesh_apiserver_`` Prometheus namespace.
+KVStoreMesh metrics are exported under the ``cilium_kvstoremesh_`` Prometheus namespace.
 Etcd metrics are exported under the ``etcd_`` Prometheus namespace.